Human Sexuality Certificate

 Consistent with Southwestern College’s experiential, self-reflective approach to clinical studies, the program will also give students an opportunity to explore their own sexual development, attitudes, assumptions, sexual history, dreams and fantasies.
 Areas of emphasis include: ethics, the role of sociocultural & familial factors in shaping sexual values and behavior, intimacy skills, diversities in sexual expression (BDSM, kink, tantra, polyamory), issues related to sexual orientation and gender identity, sexual exploitation (including assault, abuse, & harassment), sex addiction, tools for reducing shame and enhancing pleasure, cybersexuality and social media, the history of the discipline of sex research, theory, therapy, desire, sexual dreams and fantasies.

-3 elective weekend courses
+5 elective courses

-- Sexual Attitudes and Development
+Required Course: Sexual Attitudes and Development

 - Clinical Skills: Theorizing and Thinking about Sexual Issues in Psychotherapy